 Columbus Car Accident Lawyers

 Hurt in a car accident in Ohio?
 If so, Rinehardt Injury Attorneys is ready to help you get justice.
 We cannot change the fact that you were hurt in an accident caused by someone else’s carelessness, but we can get you the fair compensation that will help you pay your medical bills, replace your damaged vehicle, and move on with your life.
 At Rinehardt Injury Attorneys, we have more than just one experienced injury attorney – we have a legal team that is ready to work hard to help you secure the financial compensation you need after being involved in an auto accident.
 Our team of skilled trial lawyers is assisted by experienced legal support staff.
 This team approach allows us to come up with more effective solutions for our clients after a motor vehicle accident.
-Contact our Columbus car accident attorneys today.
+Contact our Columbus car wreck attorneys today.

 A Sound Approach to Your Case

 When you’re hurt in a car crash, you may not know where to turn for help.
 You may be worried about paying your medical bills, and you may be struggling financially if you’re forced to miss work.
 You might not know how you’ll repair your car, or it might be totaled if the accident was especially severe.
 These concerns are serious and deserve attention from an experienced legal team.

-Our auto accident attorneys negotiate aggressively to secure the best settlements for our car accident clients, and they are unafraid to take a case to trial.
+Our auto accident attorneys negotiate aggressively to secure the best settlements for our car wreck clients, and they are unafraid to take a case to trial.
 Attorney John Rinehardt is a certified member of the Million Dollar Advocates Forum, and Multi-Million Dollar Advocates Forum, which means he has recovered verdicts and settlements exceeding one million dollars for some of our clients.

 If you or your loved one was involved in an auto accident, we are here to put our experience to work for you.
 Contact us at 419-529-2020 to schedule a free, no-obligation consultation today.

 We Handle Cases Involving